 - Sync progress between devices (in case users read from multiple devices, like a smartphone when commuting and a tablet or eReader when at home)

-Adding a unique feature to the reading functionality isn’t a bad idea in general, but with a store app, the focus usually lies on the store functionality.
+Adding a unique feature to the reading functionality isn’t a bad idea in general, but with a store app, the focus usually lies on the store functionality and content.